Deciphering the Details for First-Time Home Buyers

 Borrowing the money to purchase a home comes at a cost.
 This includes origination fees from the lender and legal fees and title insurance from the title company.
 If they aren’t paid beforehand, closing costs may also include items such as the home inspection and initial home insurance premiums.
 You should receive a standardized form called a closing disclosure that outlines all of these costs, and who is paying for them, in advance of your closing.

 This is an up-front payment made at the time of purchase.
 The amount required will vary depending on the borrower and the loan requirements.
 FHA loan programs typically require at least 3.5 percent of the sales price at closing, while 5 percent is a common down payment for conventional loans.
 Your down payments may affect other mortgage terms, including interest rates.
 Higher down payments can result in lower interest rates.
-Be prepared if you plan to make a down payment that’s below 20 percent—your lender may require you to pay additional Private Mortgage Insurance premium.
+Be prepared if you plan to make a down payment that’s below 20 percent—your lender may require you to pay an additional Private Mortgage Insurance premium.

 Private Mortgage Insurance

 While home insurance protects against damage to the home, private mortgage insurance protects the lender in the event you fail to pay your mortgage.
 It is an added cost that homeowners prefer to avoid if possible, since it doesn’t benefit them directly.
 Refinancing options may allow homeowners with increased equity to end their PMI requirements.

 The home inspection is one of the must-have expenses when it comes to home buying.
 A third-party expert will examine the home’s condition and systems on the buyer’s behalf.
 They will provide a detailed report that highlights any areas of concern.
 Often, this report is used to negotiate repairs or price reductions prior to completing the sale.